floshin/acrolib/training/approaches-to-balance.md

 The other approach, and this is how Handbalancing is learned e.g. by the handbalancers of Kyiv or the tops of our coach Galina Sinyavskaya, may be described as bottom-up balance.
 Here no movement at the top is allowed; the handstand is always kept in alignment and any little over- or underbalance is fought against by the hands only, just as one who can effectively stand on ones feet will only need to use the muscles of his feet slightly in order to keep standing, whereas the toddler will wobble around at the upper body and hips, since alignment has not yet been established.

+How handstands can be learned in this more effective bottom-up technique is too complex to deal with here.
+Books could be filled to explain it, but we may at least roughly outline the process in a future article.

 In the first approach usually the balance is learned first and only then the alignment is tried to be perfected; but every now and then, and usually very often so, the handstand will be out-of-alignment, sometimes from the very beginning, and then one attempts and is able to move body parts around either to bring them back into alignment or simply to keep standing out-of-alignment.

 In the second approach the alignment is learned first and balance is only allowed in-alignment.
 A loss of alignment equals then a loss of balance, because the alignment *is* ones balance, whereas in the first approach they are separate things.
 That means that one will exit the handstand as soon as alignment is lost, but it also means that the alignment won't be lost easily, since the entire practice rests on perfecting and stabilising the alignment.